spex-xray/spex-help/source/reference/commands/ascdump.rst

 | ``ascdump terminal 3 2 line sort pow`` : dumps the emission line power
   of component 2 of sky sector 3 to the terminal screen, sorted according to line strength.
+| ``ascdump set range 1E-2:1. unit k`` : sets the output energy range
+  to 1E-2 to 1 keV.